Aboki (song): Aboki (Remix)

-On 25 January 2013, Chocolate City released the alternative version of "Aboki".
-It features Sarkodie, Mercy Johnson, Wizkid, M.I, and Khuli Chana.
-The song was originally intended to be included on Ice Prince's second studio album Fire of Zamani (2013), but was ultimately removed from the final track-listing due to reasons that haven't been made public.
+On 25 January 2013, Chocolate City released the alternative version of "Aboki", which features Sarkodie, Mercy Johnson, Wizkid, M.I, and Khuli Chana.
+The song was originally intended to be included on Ice Prince's second studio album Fire of Zamani (2013), but was ultimately removed from the final track list due to reasons that haven't been made public.

 Background

 In an interview with Toolz on NdaniTV's The Juice, Ice Prince described the song as the "biggest African collision ever".
 When asked about his decision to feature Mercy Johnson, he said, "When Sarkodie sent me the verse, he had a line that said 'Mercy Johnson, will you be my Wifey?'
 He wanted me to say 'Oh no Charly, she's married' and then he says 'okay, I see' and then continues his rap.
 For me to do it wouldn't have made sense, you know what I mean.
 I hit up Mercy Johnson...She sent me a voice note and I put it there."
 Ice Prince also said he had plans to shoot the music video for the remix.
 However, the music video was never shot.